Courses Our Students Take

 University Honors College Fellows Find Excitement through Study

-In addition to completing the basic curriculum above, honors students may pursue the designation of “Fellow” by completing 12 additional credits in honors courses.
+In addition to completing the basic curriculum above, honors students may pursue the designation of “Fellow” by completing 4 additional honors classes.

 Our Honors Fellows find exciting ways to merge their professional goals with other unique aspects of learning, or other talents they enjoy.
 And the Honors College can help fund your experiences and projects.